ypoluektovich/fumiko/README.md

 directory.
 (If the parameter is missing, `./profile` is assumed.)
 This will trigger a check of all items.

+You may specify an item directory as the parameter.
+In this case, only that item will be checked.

 Fumiko needs a temporary directory to work.
 She uses the `mktemp -d` command to create it, and deletes it after she is finished.